Chip Thickness Ratio- Shear Angle, Rack Angle, Derivation of formulas.

 or, t1 / t2 =l2 / l1

-Then chip thickness ratio
+Then the chip thickness ratio

 r = t1 /t2 = l2 / l1